BranMik/Algorithms/README.md

 **Also a thing to pay attention to is that Picture object is created with the picture having width always larger than height, so if original picture have height larger, it will be rotated and original height will in fact become width.
 This is a thing of Picture class implementation from algs4.jar library, or maybe of standard Java BufferedImage or ImageIO classes that are used by Picture class.
-Anyways this effect is not result of this class implementation.**
+Anyways this effect is not result of this class workings.**

 I optimized the program for speed, as much as I could, and it performed competently on the assignment tests.
 Some optimizations I made are :